"Now Listen to Me..."

 The story builds to a shattering climax that rivals in impact the finale of Brahms’ First Symphony.
 In the preceding scene to a most satisfying conclusion, the Police Chief appears in front of reporters and speaks about the need for law enforcement, boasting of his investigative results.
 One is still out there, but the Commissioner proudly predicts “We’ll get the last one too.
 In some ways, he’s the most dangerous of them all.
 A hardened killer.
 A hooligan.
 A man without human feeling or human mercy.”
 And then, in one of cinema’s most disparate story transitions we see the man he spoke of.
 Miklos Rozsa’s music, not heard since the opening credits, comes bursting to the fore with jabbing strings and rapidly rising runs in the woodwinds, perfectly underscoring these final precious moments.
 Rozsa’s emotionally driven score and the actors’ impassioned sincerity add beauty and pathos to a display of iconic imagery that will forever live in our memories.
-TCM has scheduled this important film to air on (updated) Wednesday, February 1 (technically Thursday morning) at 2:30am PST.
+TCM has scheduled this important film to air on (updated) Tuesday, August 1 at 6:30am PST.
 The TCM schedule can be confirmed by clicking on the image below.

 Television's Ray Donovan - ('Walk This Way' Season 2, Episode 7) now enters Breaking Bad territory: Previous episodes' deliberately paced reveal of distinctively damaged personalities and their conflicting self interests are here, inventively confined and masterfully juxtaposed before colliding in maximum overdrive.